polyswarmer/documentation/_i18n/en/_docs/tut-clamav.md

   <p>This guide should not be taken as a recommendation for how to approach the marketplace but rather an example of how to incorporate an existing analysis backend into a <strong style="display: inline;">Microengine</strong> skeleton.</p>
 </div>

-This tutorial will walk the reader through building [microengine/clamav.py](https://github.com/polyswarm/polyswarm-client/blob/master/src/microengine/clamav.py); please refer to `clamav.py` for the completed work.
+This tutorial will walk the reader through building [microengine/clamav.py](https://github.com/polyswarm/polyswarm-client/blob/master/src/microengine/clamav.py).

 ## `clamd` Implementation and Integration